toofarm/shanecom/_content/posts/saving-uploaded-images-using-strapi.md

 highlighted: false

 ---
-I recently had to implement a feature in a web app that allowed users to upload images through a user interface built in [Next.js](https://nextjs.org/), and then store those images in a PostGRES database via a [Strapi](https://strapi.io/) API.
+I recently had to implement a feature in a web app that allowed users to upload images through a user interface built in [Next.js](https://nextjs.org/).
+We then had to store those images in a PostGRES database via a [Strapi](https://strapi.io/) API.

 Since I found this difficult to implement, and documentation on the subject lacking, I figured I'd outline my solution for anyone facing a similar issue.